Fracture toughness: Material variation

 Fracture toughness varies by approximately 4 orders of magnitude across materials.
-Metals hold the highest values of fracture toughness.
+Metals hold the highest values of fracture toughness and ceramics holds the lowest.
 Cracks cannot easily propagate in tough materials, making metals highly resistant to cracking under stress and gives their stress–strain curve a large zone of plastic flow.
-Ceramics have a lower fracture toughness but show an exceptional improvement in the stress fracture that is attributed to their 1.5 orders of magnitude strength increase, relative to metals.
+Even though ceramics have a lower fracture toughness they show an exceptional improvement in the stress fracture that is attributed to their 1.5 orders of magnitude strength increase, relative to metals.
 The fracture toughness of composites, made by combining engineering ceramics with engineering polymers, greatly exceeds the individual fracture toughness of the constituent materials.